IDAES/idaes-pse/docs/user_guide/vis/index.rst

+.. _IFV

 IDAES Flowsheet Visualizer
 ===========================

 Concepts
 --------
-The IDAES Flowsheet Visualizer, or IFV for short, is a graphical user interface (or GUI) to help understand an IDAES flowsheet.
+The IDAES Flowsheet Visualizer, or IFV for short, is a graphical user interface to help understand an IDAES flowsheet.
 It uses the visual language of traditional process engineering diagrams, somewhat simplified, to display the components of a given flowsheet, their connections, and values associated with unit models and streams.
 At this time, it is read-only, i.e. nothing you can do with the flowsheet will alter the underlying IDAES models.
-On the other hand, the tool is wired so that changes in the underlying models can easily be viewed in the GUI.
+On the other hand, the tool is wired so that changes in the underlying models can easily be viewed in the IFV.

 Quickstart
 ----------
+Before starting to use the IFV, you must have installed IDAES.
+For detailed instructions on how to do this, see :ref:`IDAES Installation`.

 Reference
 ---------